shreys7/django-todo/README.md

 ```
 You will need django to be installed in you computer to run this app.
 Head over to https://www.djangoproject.com/download/ for the download guide

-Once you have downloaded django, go to todoApp directory and run the following commands
+Once you have downloaded django, go to todoApp directory and run the following command

 ```bash
 $ python manage.py makemigrations